annabontempo123/ITS362Lab7/README.md

 A simple database design in PHP

-an example of this project working can be found at the following link!!
+An example of this project working can be found at the following link!!

  >  https://www.annabontempo.com/ITS362/lab7.php

-thanks for reading :D
+Thanks for reading :D